 Like all flat-faced breeds, the Brussels griffon is susceptible to a number of respiratory conditions, and there are a few other health concerns to be aware of before owning one.
 Overall, though, this breed makes a loyal and affectionate companion, and it's easy to see why the breed is so popular.

 Part of the toy group of breeds, the Brussels griffon is a pint-sized companion who rarely gets taller than 10 inches and weighs around 10 pounds.
 Rough-coated Brussels griffons are known for their rather hipster-looking beards and longer shaggy fur, but the smooth-coated type has short hair and looks a little more pug-like.

 Brussels griffons come in red, black, black and tan, or belge—a mix of black and reddish-brown.
-Eyes are typically black, large and expressive, though occasionally blue eyes do appear in the breed.
+Their eyes are typically black, large, and expressive, though occasionally blue eyes do appear in the breed.

 Brussels griffons have a lot of energy and are highly intelligent—meaning that they are easy to train and are well-suited to obedience and agility sports.
 As long as you're willing to give them a good walk and plenty of playtime, they should be mellow at home despite their energetic personality.

 They're good with children, other dogs, and family cats—but you should be careful of pet rabbits, rodents, and birds because their terrier instincts mean they have a strong prey drive.